 Benefits of oats are very important for diabetics is that it helps regulate blood sugar levels.
 Research results are listed on the Asia Pacific Journal of Clinical Nutrition shows that beta-glucan in oats can help prevent the occurrence of elevated levels of blood sugar, drastically in diabetics after eating.
 The mechanism is definitely behind the greatness of oats is unknown but believed to be clearly related to the inhibition of absorption of food substances (including sugar) by the fiber in oats.

 Another study conducted by experts from the University of Texas Southwestern Medical Center, also prove similar results.
-Research results that are listed in the New England Journal of Medicine suggests that this dietary fiber (such as beta-glucan in oats) can help regulate blood sugar levels in diabetics.
+Research results that are listed in the New England Journal of Medicine suggest that this dietary fiber (such as beta-glucan in oats) can help regulate blood sugar levels in diabetics.
 This is important so as not to increase and decrease blood sugar levels drastically before and after meals.

 Oats and Weight Control

 Consumption of dietary fiber can also help regulate weight in diabetics.
 The results of the study published in Diabetes Research and Clinical Practice show that adding dietary fiber to a special dietary replacement product for diabetics can help improve satiety by up to 27.1%.

 This can help reduce the amount of food which is subsequently consumed and reduce the hunger arising two hours after eating.
 Do not forget that maintaining weight is very important for diabetics to prevent further complications.

 However, behind the goodness of oatmeal, there are two different views and everything needs to be considered.

 - Oatmeal contains high fiber and has a low glycemic index so it can control blood sugar levels.

 - Oatmeal is good for heart health and helps lower cholesterol levels.